diegomarquez/side-scrolling-shooting-game/README.md

 - Editor
 	- Fix refresh of scrollbars on world change
+		- Try out how changing the world affect the scrolling when there are objects in it

 	- Disable all editing from the main viewport.
 		- Integrating the grid with a changing viewport would be too much work, not worth it.